abe-winter/abe-winter.github.io/_posts/2021-09-19-wearable-police.md

 Public safety technology has a bad rap because for a while now the equation has been technology + police = precrime.
 Precrime, in case you missed both the 70s and the 2000s, is when you arrest or otherwise investigate someone before they commit a crime, often using gamey population-level stats.

-People are trying to use stats models to do it in real life.
 In fiction it was invented by Philip K Dick, the author whose heroes spend most of their time lamenting their messy apartments and taking antipsychotics so they can ignore the physical dissolution of their world.
-I wonder sometimes if the IRL precrime boosters are PKD fans or PKD characters.
+I wonder sometimes whether the IRL precrime boosters are PKD fans or PKD characters.

 Your standard precrime system starts with a person's criminal record, then adds some random other data, and then releases a trained model.
 In 2018 [researchers beat one](https://advances.sciencemag.org/content/4/1/eaao5580) using a simple linear algorithm on age and criminal record.
-The vendor claimed it as an independent verification.
+The vendor claimed that as an independent verification.
 It helps to have no shame.[^shame]

 [^shame]: More info: the [US sentencing commission says](https://www.ussc.gov/research/research-reports/criminal-history-and-recidivism-federal-offenders) criminal history is a major factor in committing future crimes and this is correlated with long jail terms (not sure they say if jail term is a factor independent of severity of crime).
 See also Pasco County's attempt to use [grades](https://www.tampabay.com/investigations/2021/07/24/pasco-sheriffs-office-letter-targets-residents-for-increased-accountability/) to do this.
 See also COMPAS as covered in propublica.
 This [history of the NYPD's compstat system](https://bja.ojp.gov/sites/g/files/xyckuh186/files/Publications/PERF-Compstat.pdf) talks about the link between statistics and preventive policing.
 You'll note they're doing statistics on maps + neighborhoods, where the sample size is high enough to direct patrols, rather than attempting to do statistics on individuals like the bananas precrime projects.